itxos/itxos/README.md

-CTI Engineer for the Frontlines of Manufacturing Defense I help Managed Security Providers and vCISOs turn fragmented cyber signals into strategic advantage.
-Whether you’re defending OT assets, securing industrial networks, or automating compliance, I design CTI workflows that just work — fast, scalable, and secure.
+I help real estate and retail businesses turn messy, fragmented data into crystal-clear insights — securely and at scale.
+From pipelines to dashboards, I build smart data infrastructure that just works — whether you're tracking customer behavior, optimizing assets, or managing risk.

 🚀 Let’s build your competitive edge with better data.

 ## 🔎 Our Mission

-Turn raw threat data into decisive action — for the defenders of critical industry.
-At ITXOS, we build custom cyber threat intelligence pipelines and cloud-first detection platforms for those responsible for securing manufacturing at scale.
-The mission?
-Faster decisions.
-Fewer breaches.
-Zero noise.
+At ITXOS, we bridge the gap between raw data and real-world decisions.
+We empower property managers, brokers, retailers, and analysts with the tools to see more, do more, and risk less — with cloud-native, secure data workflows.

 ## 💼 What We Build for CTI Ops

-Tailored cyber data infrastructure built with real-world defense in mind.

-✅ Threat Signal Engineering – Clean, normalize, and enrich indicators from logs, sensors, and endpoints
+We design and deploy custom data platforms tailored to your business.

+✅ Real-Time Analytics – See what’s happening across properties or stores, now.<br>
-✅ Cloud-native CTI Pipelines – Scalable collection and automation using AWS, Azure & hybrid stacks
+✅ Cloud Data Pipelines – Automated, scalable pipelines using AWS, Azure, or hybrid systems.<br>

-✅ Manufacturing-Aware Dashboards – Real-time OT/IT visibility with zero clutter

-✅ SOC-Ready Integrations – Detection rules, playbooks, and alerting flows built to plug in fast

-✅ Risk-Aware Scoring Models – Prioritize the vulnerabilities that matter
+✅ Secure Data Infrastructure – SOC-ready environments and cybersecurity best practices baked in.<br>

-✅ Compliance Intelligence – Auto-map findings to frameworks like NIST, ISO 27001, and CMMC
+✅ Retail Intelligence – Track sales, behavior, and trends with precision.<br>
+✅ Property Insights – Monitor occupancy, pricing, and performance at scale.<br>
+✅ Custom Dashboards – Actionable visuals, not just spreadsheets.<br>

 ## 🔬 Featured Labs & Projects